skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 **Path A/B/Lv 1**

 * Have Zidane Defend and Quina use Limit Glove as soon as possible; you are almost guaranteed to be able to do this before the third attack.
-* Wait for Abadon's third attack, then have Quina knock him/herself out and Zidane attack to win the battle and absorb the EXP..
+* Wait for Abadon's third attack, then have Quina knock him/herself out and Zidane attack to win the battle and absorb the EXP.

 **Path C/Combined**